 If you own your shares through a broker and do not provide your broker with specific voting instructions, your broker will have the discretion under the rules governing brokers who have record ownership of shares that they hold in street name for their clients to vote your shares on routine matters but not otherwise.
-As a result, brokers may not vote shares they hold as nominee in their discretion in the election of directors or other non-routine matters.
-As a result, your broker may exercise discretion to vote your shares only with respect to the ratification of the selection of our independent registered public accounting firm, because that is considered a routine matter.
-If you want your broker-owned shares to be counted in the election of directors, and on Proposals 3 and 4, you must provide instructions to your broker on how to vote your shares.
+The only proposal being submitted to the shareholders which is considered routine and as to which brokers may exercise discretion to vote is ratification of the selection of our independent registered public accounting firm.
+Brokers will not be permitted to vote shares they hold as nominee in their discretion in the election of directors or in approving the LTIP.
+If you want your broker-owned shares to be counted in the election of directors, and in approving the LTIP, you must provide instructions to your broker on how to vote your shares.

 A broker non-vote occurs when shares held by a broker are not voted on a non-routine proposal because the broker has not received voting instructions from the beneficial owner and the broker lacks discretionary authority to vote the shares in the absence of such instructions.
 Shares subject to broker non-votes are considered to be present for the purpose of determining whether a quorum exists and thus count towards satisfying the quorum requirement but are not counted for purposes of determining the number of shares entitled to vote on non-routine matters.
-A broker non-vote will have no effect on the election of directors or on Proposals 3 and 4 since they are not counted for purposes of determining the number of shares entitled to vote.
+A broker non-vote will have no effect on the election of directors or on the approval of the LTIP since, with respect to non-routine matters, broker non-votes will not be counted for purposes of determining the number of shares entitled to vote on such proposals.